Cycle 4 (2015 Deadline)

 Integrated watershed management for enhancing local livelihoods and biodiversity conservation in Indonesia

-PI: Terence Sunderland (email@example.com) and co-PI Ani Adiwinata Nawir, Center for International Forestry Research (CIFOR)
+PI: Ani Adiwinata Nawir (email@example.com), Center for International Forestry Research (CIFOR) (formerly Terence Sunderland, through December 2017)

 U.S. Partner: Jefferson Fox, East-West Center